qsyed/python-programs/README.md

 > This application uses the alpha vantage api to create an investment app similar to acorns and robinhood.
 A user can register for a unique account and proceed  to buy and sell stocks with real time stock pricing information.
 Upon creation of  a users account, they are asked how much they want to put into their account in order to buy stocks.
 Within the program there is logic to calculate how much profit, if any a user has made.
 Upon exiting the application the data of all existing users and their portfolio is saved to an AWS s3 bucket in the form of a json file.

 ## CRUD-sqlite3
 > This project utilizes the python libraries BeautifulSoup, sqlite3, and requests.
-A user can input how many pages of data from the website, https://books.toscrape.com/ The program gets every book's title, price, and rating and saves it to an sqlite database.
+A user can input how many pages of data from the website [Books to scrape](https://books.toscrape.com/) The program gets every book's title, price, and rating and saves it to an sqlite database.
 From the command line a user can start to use the promoted commands to interact with the database.
 A user can delete, update, and search for specific items.

 ## flask/book_store
 > some of the python libraries BeautifulSoup, Flask, boto3, and sys.
-This project scraps the website, https://books.toscrape.com and saves the content to a s3 bucket and as a json file.
+This project scraps the website [Books to scrape](https://books.toscrape.com/) and saves the content to a s3 bucket and as a json file.
 Flask is used in this project create asimple front end interface were users can interact with the scrapped data.

 ## flask/to_do_manager